-The "perceived" value after 1000 coin tosses, certainly random but always positive (with a very high confidence interval) and of significant amount, is completely different from the perceived value after 12 coin tosses (the graph on the right is simply a zoom on the first twelve events of the graph on the left).
+The "perceived" value after 1000 coin tosses, certainly random but always positive (with a very high confidence interval) and of significant amount, is completely different from the perceived value after 12 coin tosses (the lower graph is simply a zoom on the first twelve events in the upper one).

 The frequent observation of the results of an investment (or a game) undoubtedly favours an approach of "narrow framing" compared to that based on a "broad framing."
-Associating this tendency with "loss aversion" (where losses count twice as much as gains for our minds), we arrive at the analysis that Kahneman proposes for Samuelson's problem: "It is known that Paul Samuelson (...) once asked a friend if he would be willing to make a bet, by flipping a coin, in which he could lose 100 or win 200.
+Associating this tendency with "loss aversion" (where losses count twice as much as gains to our minds), we arrive at the analysis that Kahneman proposes for Samuelson's problem: "It is known that Paul Samuelson (...) once asked a friend if he would be willing to make a bet, by flipping a coin, in which he could lose 100 or win 200.
 The friend replied: 'I do not wish to bet, because losing 100 would hurt me more than winning 200 would please me.
 But I will if you promise to let me make a hundred such bets."